The Old West's Holsters Were All Wyeths

 - 3 min read

-Wyeth, of St. Joseph Missouri, was situated to capture the purchases of wagon trains flowing west in the mid 19th century.
+Wyeth was situated to capture the purchases of wagon trains flowing west in the mid 19th century, at the very point that Pony Express deliveries began: St. Joseph, MO.
 By the end of that century the company had a saddlery that was the largest in the world by employing 500 men.
 It specialised in making gunleather for catalogue retailers and so their own name was rarely on the goods, and often the retailer's name (or other saddlery's) would be stamped on it.
-Sold only by the dozen, per model and size!
+Sold only by the dozen, per model and size.

-Enough Wyeths that DO have their name on them, and Wyeth catalogues with matching images, have survived that we know a Wyeth when we see one.
+Enough Wyeths that DO have their name on them, and Wyeth catalogues with matching images, have survived that we know a Wyeth when we see one by its construction details including border rolling and sewing type and markings.

 To read more about it all in my book titled "Holstory -- Gunleather of the Twentieth Century